TES5Edit/fopdoc/README.md

 FOPDoc
 ======

-Documentation for the Fallout 3 and Fallout: New Vegas plugin file formats.
+Documentation for the Fallout 3, Fallout: New Vegas and Fallout 4 plugin file formats.

-The Oblivion, Skyrim, Fallout 3 and Fallout: New Vegas plugin file formats are all very similar, but while there exists good documentation for [Oblivion](http://www.uesp.net/wiki/Tes4Mod:Mod_File_Format) and [Skyrim](http://www.uesp.net/wiki/Tes5Mod:Mod_File_Format), there is no equivalent for Fallout 3 and Fallout: New Vegas.
+The Oblivion, Skyrim, Fallout 3, Fallout: New Vegas and Fallout 4 plugin file formats are all very similar, but while there exists good documentation for [Oblivion](http://www.uesp.net/wiki/Tes4Mod:Mod_File_Format) and [Skyrim](http://www.uesp.net/wiki/Tes5Mod:Mod_File_Format), there is no equivalent for the Fallout games.
 The aim is for this repository to become that equivalent.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute.